particle-iot/docs/src/content/reference/device-os/firmware.md

 - On the Tracker SoM you can wake by time from HIBERNATE mode using the hardware RTC (AM1805).

 - You can wake from HIBERNATE (SLEEP_MODE_DEEP) on any GPIO pin, on RISING, FALLING, or CHANGE, not just WKP/D8 with Device OS 2.0.0 and later.

-- You can wake from HIBERNATE by NFC on Gen 3 devices with Device OS 2.0.0 and later.
+{{note op="end"}}

+{{note op="start" type="gen2"}}
+- On the Photon, P1, Electron, and E Series you can only wake on time or WKP RISING in HIBERNATE mode.
+- Wake by BLE is not available on Gen 2 devices.
 {{note op="end"}}

 {{note op="start" type="cellular"}}
 - On cellular devices, the cellular modem is turned off in HIBERNATE mode.
 This reduces current consumption but increases the time to reconnect.
 Also, you should avoid any HIBERNATE period of less than 10 minutes on cellular devices.
 Since the cellular modem needs to reconnect to the cellular network on wake, your mobile carrier may ban your SIM card from the network for aggressive reconnection if you reconnect more than approximately 6 times per hour.
 {{note op="end"}}

 ---

 #### SystemSleepConfiguration::duration()